GIScience/osm-transform/README.md

 -e    skip elevation data merge
 -o    keep original elevation tags where present
 ```
-The `ors-preprocessor.cfg` file is used to set up the tool.
+The `osm-transform.cfg` file is used to set up the tool.
 The default configuration is as follows:
 ```
 # number of elevation tiles to keep open in memory simultaneously
 cache_size = 10;